JinaZhu/World-Traveler/README.md

 <kbd>![Adventure Awaits](/static/AA1.gif)</kbd>

 ## Description
 Adventure Awaits is a full-stack web application that allows anyone to discover somewhere new by providing an insight into a country.
+The next time your itching to discover some place new, give it a spin!

 ## Table of Contents
 * [Technologies](#technologies)